get-convex/templates/template-nextjs-convexauth-shadcn/README.md

 Join thousands of developers building full-stack apps with Convex:

+## Deploy on Vercel

+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Deploy on Vercel

+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+# Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 - Join the [Convex Discord community](https://convex.dev/community) to get help in real-time.
 - Follow [Convex on GitHub](https://github.com/get-convex/), star and contribute to the open-source implementation of Convex.